 Do you remember that old saying, “An ounce of prevention is worth a pound of cure?”
 Well, this same concept applies to regular health screenings.

-Health care professionals believe that regular health screenings are important in fighting disease since early detection can identify problems before they can become more serious – even if you’re not feeling any symptoms.
-Also, when diseases are caught early, they’re in their most treatable stages.
+Health care professionals believe that regular health screenings are important in fighting disease.
+Early detection through screenings can identify problems before they can become more serious – even if you’re not feeling any symptoms.
+Also, when diseases are caught early, they’re often found in an early stage.
+So they’re more treatable.
 And you chance for a cure is much better, too.
 Ultimately, the greatest benefit of having regular medical screenings is, you’ll live a longer, healthier life.

 - Blood Pressure – Blood pressure checks help reveal hypertension or high blood pressure.
 Have your blood pressure checked at least every 2 years.